spcourse/sp1/modules/monopoly/en/moving around/10 Moving around.md

 ## Background

 We're going to simulate a large number of games of Monopoly in which we let 1 player go around the board and buy all the properties.
-We play the so-called Trump Mode.
-The player has infinite money and there is no competition.
+We play the so-called Trump Mode; the player has infinite money and there is no competition.
 Goal of this assignment to determine the average number of throws after which all streets have been bought.

 ## Specification

-* Create a new file called `monopoly.py`
+* Create a new file called `monopoly.py`.

+* Declare a function `throw_two_dice()` that simulates two dice-throws.

 * Declare a function `simulate_monopoly_games()` that can simulate a large number of games.

 * The function `simulate_monopoly_games()` has one argument:

     - `total_games` is the number of games that get simulated

 * The function `simulate_monopoly_games(total_games)` should `return` the number of throws required before all streets were held by the player.